SayantanRC/src_custom_initramfs/README.md

 ## Setup directories
-Clone this repository in your home directory and move to [Gathering binaries](#gathering-binaries).
+Clone this repository in the home directory and move to [Gathering binaries](#gathering-binaries).
 Or follow the below steps to manually setup the directory structure.
 To manually create the directories: Use the below commands.
 ```
 mkdir ~/src_custom_initramfs